asivura/weather-obj-c/README.md

 The sample shows how to:

-- Designing architecture of the iOS app with Typhoon https://github.com/appsquickly/Typhoon
+- Designing architecture of the iOS app with dependency injection framework Typhoon https://github.com/appsquickly/Typhoon

 - Loading data from server with AFNetworking